jbakeacake/Memeio/README.md

 A simple single-page app to view and rate a collection of memes.
 Introduction into .NET and Angular frameworks, security (Auth0/JWT), and building an extensive API.

-This is an that allows users to join a community where users can interact with each other and their posts.
+This is a media app that allows users to join a community where users can interact with each other and their posts.
 Users can archive each other's photos, like or dislike a photo, and leave a comment on a photo.
 These posts consist of pictures or memes that a user uploads to be viewed in the main gallery -- a deck of cards style of viewing pictures (think Tinder or IFunny).

 # Quick Start